Should I run my chainsaw dry?

 Carburettor needle valve

-The diaphragm has two important functions, supply’s the gas to the carburettor as you know, but it also helps control the needle valve.
+The diaphragm has two important functions, supply’s the gas to the carburetor as you know, but it also helps control the needle valve.

 The needle valve meters the amount of gas that reaches the engine.
 An engine that’s getting too much gas is as ineffective as an engine that’s not getting enough.

-The needle has a rubber tip which seals a fuel inlet port inside the carburettor.
+The needle has a rubber tip which seals a fuel inlet port inside the carburetor.
 When the needle tip is in the needle seat (default position) gas can’t flow to the engine.

 The diaphragms second function is to press on the needle metering valve arm.
 The valve arm is a spring loaded lever that pushes the needle into the needle seat (default position).